insidepacket/1000apis/README.md

-This repo is to share the code of how to make thousands API calls to NSX-T.
+This repo is to share the code of how to make 1000 NSX-T API calls in a minute.